CodrutaMare/taxation_perception/README.md

 Check out the output of this analysis in the [sent_analysis_704_database](blob/main/sent_analysis_704_database.ipynb) notebook.
 ### Cite
 If you would like to refer to it in publications or other scientific works, please use the following:
-_Coita, I. F., Cioban, Ș., & Codruța, M. (2022).
+_Coita, I. F., Cioban, Ș., & Mare, C. (2022).
 Is Trust a Valid Indicator of Tax Compliance Behaviour?
 A Study on Taxpayers’ Public Perception Using Sentiment Analysis Tools.
 In Digitalization and Big Data for Resilience and Economic Intelligence: 4th International Conference on Economics and Social Sciences, ICESS 2021, Bucharest, Romania (pp. 99-108).
 Cham: Springer International Publishing._

 ## Licence
 If you would like to use these results or any of the visualizations or data presented, you are free to do so under an [MIT license](blob/main/LICENSE).